The commutative nonassociative algebra of metric curvature tensors: Introduction

+A basic problem is to describe $(\mcurv(\std), \opmult)$, or its subalgebras more explicitly, in terms of known algebras.
+As mentioned already, when $\dim \ste = 2$, the one-dimensional algebra $(\mcurv(\std), \opmult)$ is isometrically isomorphic to the field of real numbers with its Euclidean inner product.
+When $\dim \ste$ is $3$ or $4$ explicit results are obtained relating $\opmult$ to the usual Jordan product of symmetric endomorphisms.

-V.~L. Popov's \cite{Popov} contains a very general discussion of invariants of algebras constructed from traces of products of powers of their multiplication operators addressing questions such as when does a module for a group $G$ admit a nontrivial $G$-invariant multiplication that is simple or has automorphism group equal to $G$.
+V.~L. Popov's \cite{Popov} discusses invariants of algebras constructed from traces of products of powers of their multiplication operators, addressing questions such as when does a module for a group $G$ admit a nontrivial $G$-invariant multiplication that is simple or have automorphism group equal to $G$.
 Specific instances of this last question are addressed in \cite{Dixmier-algebres}, for $G = SL(2)$, and \cite{Elashvili}, for certain exceptional Lie groups.

-The invariance of the particular Killing type form $\tau$ seems to be a structurally important condition.
-Its importance has been explicitly indicated in work of A. Ryba, for example \cite{Ryba}, constructing commutative nonassociative algebras on which certain finite simple groups act by automorphisms (see in particular Lemma $9.1$ of \cite{Ryba}), and in the work of V.~G. Tkachev and collaborators dedicated to a general program, detailed in \cite{Nadirashvili-Tkachev-Vladuts}, of constructing homogeneous solutions to certain geometrically motivated linear and fully nonlinear elliptic partial differential equations, for example those describing minimal cones, by studying the algebras associated with completely symmetric cubic forms, which they call \textit{algebras of cubic forms} or \textit{Freudenthal-Springer algerbas}.
+In this context, metrizability by some particular trace-form, for example Killing metrizability, appears as a structurally important condition.
+Its importance has been explicitly indicated in work of A. Ryba, for example \cite{Ryba}, constructing commutative nonassociative algebras on which certain finite simple groups act by automorphisms (see in particular \cite[Lemma $9.1$]{Ryba} and see also \cite{Ivanov}), and in the work of V.~G. Tkachev and collaborators dedicated to a general program, detailed in \cite{Nadirashvili-Tkachev-Vladuts}, of constructing homogeneous solutions to certain geometrically motivated linear and fully nonlinear elliptic partial differential equations, for example those describing minimal cones, by studying the algebras associated with completely symmetric cubic forms.
+An interesting class of examples of exact Killing metrized commutative nonassociative algebras, relevant here also for the statement of Theorem \ref{mcurvweyltheorem} below, are the deunitalizations of the finite-dimensional simple real Euclidean Jordan algebras.

-An interesting class of examples of commutative nonassociative algebras satisfying these properties, relevant here for the statement of Theorem \ref{mcurvweyltheorem} below, are the deunitalizations of the finite-dimensional simple real Euclidean Jordan algebras.
-In this case the corresponding cubic polynomials $P$ are the cubic isoparametric polynomials of Cartan.
-(Some version of this claim appears in the discussion surrounding Theorem $3.3$ in S. Okubo's \cite{Okubo}, and it appears explicitly in chapter $6$ of \cite{Nadirashvili-Tkachev-Vladuts} and section $10.3$ of \cite{Tkachev-universality}.)
-Tkachev has shown that these particular examples satisfy further constraints in addition to \eqref{ech}.
-In chapter $6$ of \cite{Nadirashvili-Tkachev-Vladuts}, a commutative nonassociative algebra $(\alg, \mlt)$ with an invariant inner product $h$ is said to be an \textit{REC algebra} (called by the alternative name \textit{Hsiang algebra} in \cite{Tkachev-universality, Tkachev-hsiang}) if there is $\theta \in \rea$ such that